 5. Cut the banana:

-- Take the butter knife and carefully cut one piece of banana at a time.
+- Take the butter knife and carefully cut one banana slice at a time.

 - Once each slice is cut, please pick it up and put it in the food bowl on the right until the banana is completely cut.